Indonesian president acknowledges past human rights abuses - ExBulletin

 Indonesian president acknowledges past human rights abuses

-Jakarta, Indonesia — Indonesian President Joko Widodo admitted on Wednesday that serious human rights violations have occurred across the country over the past decades and pledged to compensate victims and prevent such violations from happening again. in the future.
+JAKARTA, Indonesia (AP) Indonesian President Joko Widodo admitted on Wednesday that serious human rights abuses have occurred across the country over the past decades and pledged to compensate victims and prevent further such violations do not occur in the future.

 In televised comments, Widodo acknowledged with a clear mind and sincere heart a total of 12 incidents categorized as gross human rights violations that occurred from the northernmost province of Aceh to the province further east in Papua between the 1960s and the early 2000s.